prog4biol/pfb2019/README.md

 ```
 > This pattern has only one subpattern (.+)

-You can combine parenthesis and quantifiers to quantify entire subpatterns
+You can combine parenthesis and quantifiers to quantify entire subpatterns.

 ```
 Who's afraid of the big (bad )?wolf\?